So what types of modules are there?

 We add a letter Yud before the first letter of the Shoresh. יאכל, ילך ,ישב, יאמר,ישתה,יעמד

 So what is the module of this? י-ק-ו-ק , Hashem’s Name, stands for היה , הווה, יהיה.
 He was.
 He is.
 He will be.
 Hashem was, is, and will be, all at the same time.
 He is in past, present and future, all at the same time.
 Nothing limits him.
-According to the Halacha, each time you say in your prayer, A-d-o-n-a-i, instead of G-d’s Name of י-ק-ו-ק, you need to have in mind, היה , הווה , יהיה.
+According to the Halacha, each time you say in your prayer, A-d-o-n-a-i, when the Name of G-d that is written is י-ק-ו-ק, you need to have in mind, היה , הווה , יהיה.

 היה He was, is a three letter word.
-It is past tense.
+Therefore it is past tense.
 It is male form.

 הווה He is.
 A Vav is added after the first letter.
 This makes it present tense.